lberoggi/shacl-import-export-tests/README.md

 # SHACL Import-Export Tests

 This repository contains tests for evaluating tools that transform schemas between SHACL and other formats, including XSD, JSON Schema, LinkML, OWL, RDFS, OpenAPI, and more.
-The goal is to establish a rigorous and consistent methodology for testing schema transformations, ensuring that all aspects of a schema are thoroughly evaluated.

 ## Methodology